DarshK35/ml-implementation-cs/README.md

 ## Notes
 * Matrix class currently supports only matrix multiplication, Dot product is not supported yet
 * Neural Network class is only useful for classification tasks, Regression tasks will be handled by separate activation function
-* SVM class expects single output variable
+* SVC class expects single output variable
+* Kernel functions yet to be implemented